ChaseAustin/FantasyOptimizer/README.md

 # FantasyOptimizer
-Lineup Optimizer for NBA Draft Kings DFS.
+Lineup Optimizer for NBA FanDuel DFS.

 This optimizer works by pulling data from several basketball stats websites.
 Each of the tables pulled is stored as a class in scriptingClasses.py.
 The links for every html used are stored in scripting_links.txt